gmail unsubscribeemail managementproductivity

 How it works:

-• Unsubscribe link embedded in email body (usually footer)
+• Unsubscribe link embedded in the email body (usually footer)

-• You must find and click link manually
+• You must find and click the link yourself

 • May ask for confirmation